 It's interesting to note that this is the first time we've been to Prague in the fall.
 In the past we've gone at different points during the winter, and I also went with my dad in July 2012, right smack in the middle of peak tourist season.
 In early November, however, the historical center's main arteries seemed to be every bit as tourist-clogged as in summer.
 And when we've gone in January or early March, it's actually been less congested and crazy.
 So, it seems like tourist season is still in full swing when November rolls around, but that it doesn't quite pick up again after its lull until winter is over.

 I'm just glad the hotel rates go down in the late fall and the non-peak winter months.
 A friend of mine was told by someone who runs a travel guide bookstore that Prague hotels were encouraged by the people behind websites like Venere or Trip Advisor to boost their rates, essentially advising them about how much they can get away with charging, and how long they can stretch out their peak season rates.
 These websites get a cut of any booking made through them, so as troubling as this is, I suppose it's not horribly surprising.
 Of course, this means that Prague, which used to be a relatively inexpensive city to stay in, is now about as pricey as any other major European city, at least for most of the year.

 At any rate, going to Prague is always bittersweet for us.
 We love exploring the city's narrow, old, atmospheric streets and lovely old bridges, and gawking at its overwhelming and colorful array of historical architecture.
 We also love that, unlike Bratislava, Prague actually feels like a city; it's so much more cosmopolitan, and it has a bustling urban pulse.
 So, it's always sad when we have to return back to sad, grey, bleak Bratislava.
 But at least Prague isn't too far away.

-(Click here to see the full set of photos, and here to see photos from an earlier trip to Prague this year!)
+(Click here to see the full set of photos.)